Leadpages Site Builder vs Self-Hosted WordPress

 Leadpages says: Fast loading time, particularly when jumping from page-to-page in the navigation.

 Laura says: The page load time is incredibly fast, particularly when navigating a site internally.
-However, the site I’m testing has only one page, while BloggingBistro.com (a WordPress site), has over 1,000 pages (including the blog).
+However, the site I’m testing has only one page, while BloggingBistro.com (a WordPress site), has over 1,000 pages (including the blog and The Professional Writer podcast).
 And my own WordPress site loads pretty darned fast.
 No discernable difference here, IF the WordPress site is well-built and optimized for page load speed.

 Leadpages says: Mobile responsive out of the box, and can quickly make mobile versions even better with a couple of clicks (but no coding).